2022 New York Giants season

 The 2022 season was the New York Giants' 98th in the National Football League (NFL), their 47th season playing in The Meadowlands and their 13th playing at MetLife Stadium.

 Following the conclusion of the 2021 season, head coach Joe Judge was fired and general manager Dave Gettleman retired.
 In the offseason, the Giants hired Bills front office assistant Joe Schoen to become their general manager, who in turn hired Bills offensive coordinator Brian Daboll to become the 22nd head coach in franchise history.

 The Giants started 2–0 for the first time since 2016 and had their best start since 2008.
 The Giants surpassed their 2021 win total after a Week 6 win over the Baltimore Ravens.
 With a win over the Washington Commanders in Week 15, they guaranteed their first non-losing season since 2016, and their first season since 2009 in which they never had a losing record at any stage.
-The Giants clinched a playoff spot and a winning record for the first time since 2016 with a Week 17 win over the Indianapolis Colts and finished 9–7–1.
+Despite struggling in the second half of the season, the Giants clinched a playoff spot and a winning record for the first time since 2016 and their first without Eli Manning since 2002, with a Week 17 win over the Indianapolis Colts and finished 9–7–1.
+Their .559 winning percentage was their best since 2016.

-As the sixth seed in the NFC, the Giants beat the Minnesota Vikings 31–24 in the Wild Card round, getting their first playoff win since Super Bowl XLVI in 2012.
+As the sixth seed in the NFC, the Giants upset the 13-4 Minnesota Vikings 31–24 in the Wild Card round, getting their first playoff win since Super Bowl XLVI in 2012 and first since the 2000 NFC Championship without Manning.
 However, the Giants' season would end the following week with a 38–7 loss to their arch-rival and eventual NFC champion Philadelphia Eagles in the Divisional Round.